freddedotme/UU_DC1/README.md

 # UU_DC1
 Flash cards for Data Communication 1 (2018).
+The questions and answers are based of _Computer Network - A Top-Down Approach (6th edition)_.

 ### How to contribute
 1. Install [Anki](https://apps.ankiweb.net).